Discover global hiring strategies from leading recruitment platforms

 Health and Safety

 All employers need to provide their employees with safe and healthy working conditions.
+All employees are entitled to a minimum of 28 calendar days of paid annual leave during which they receive their average wages.
 Several measures must be taken to ensure that the employees are taken care of and are provided with all necessary amenities that a workplace should have.
 Also, employers must provide all the required gear and equipment in workplaces where safety can be a concern.

 Termination of an Employment Contract in Russia?